Wedding at the Brisbane registry

 The Department of Justice and Attorney-General, Registry of Births Deaths and Marriages is collecting your personal information for the purpose of facilitating your interview booking online and for contacting you in relation to your booking.
 Your personal information will not be used or disclosed for any other purpose unless authorised or required by law.
 Your personal information will be handled in accordance with the provisions of the Information Privacy Act 2009.

 Other booking options

 You can also book your interview appointment with us by:

 (Phone lines open Monday–Friday, 8.30am–4.30pm)

 *Costs may be higher from mobile phones and interstate.

-- visiting the registry at 110 George Street, Brisbane.
+- visiting the Brisbane registry customer service centre at Level 32, 180 Ann Street, Brisbane.

 Cost of a ceremony at the registry

 A registry wedding in Brisbane is an affordable way to get married.